Table of Contents[Hide][Show]

 And Don’t Tell Mama on Restaurant Row features a piano bar, restaurant and cabaret spaces.
 Check the website to see who’s performing.
 And don’t hesitate to call them to gauge whether a performance is age-appropriate for your family.

-The New Year’s Ball
+10. Watch the New Year’s Ball Drop?

 The one place you never want to be, especially with kids, is Times Square on New Year’s Eve.
 Imagine the streets clogged with one million people, many who have been over-served.
 Watching the celebration on TV at home with friends and family is perfect for me.
 Unless of course I win the lottery.
 In which case, I’ll rent out a Times Square rooftop bar for the night of December 31st!

 But, on any other day of the year, you’ll want to check out the famous ball.
 The Waterford crystal orb is permanently mounted at the top of One Times Square.
 If you’re facing the red steps, turn around and look up!

 Times Square was originally known as Longacre Square but was renamed after the New York Times in 1905 when the daily paper opened its new headquarters.
 The neighborhood, originally prosperous, deteriorated into a tawdry and crime ridden adult entertainment district after World War II.
 During the 1990s, government, business and community partnerships worked together to turn Times Square around.